Chinatown, Kuala Terengganu: Evidence of the early presence of Chinese settlers in Kampung Cina

 When Alexander Hamilton and Captain Joseph Jackson visited Kuala Terengganu in 1719–20 and 1764 respectively, the presence of Chinese settlers was noted down in their records.
 Alexander wrote:

-According to the Malay scholar Munshi Abdullah, who visited Kuala Terengganu in 1836, there was a large Chinese quarter with a Kapitan Cina (Chinese leader) named Kapitan Lim Eng Huat (1798-1847), who was the third Kapitan of Chinatown.
-He probably saw the concrete bridge being built during Sultan Mohammad's period (1837-1839) because in his second visit here, Munshi wrote about the bridge in 1838.
+According to the Malay scholar Munshi Abdullah, who visited Kuala Terengganu in 1836, there was a large Chinese quarter with a Kapitan Cina (Chinese leader) named Lim Eng Huat (1798–1847), who was the third Kapitan of Chinatown.
+He probably saw the concrete bridge being built during Sultan Mohammad's period (1837–1839) because in his second visit here, Munshi wrote about the bridge in 1838.

 Kuala Terengganu was also described by Thomas John Newbold in 1839:

-Various Chinese records and annals - dated as far back as the 10th century (Song Dynasty) have referred to the ports of Terengganu.
+Various Chinese records and annals – dated as far back as the 10th century (Song dynasty) have referred to the ports of Terengganu.
 Javanese records of the Kingdom of Majapahit in the 14th century also placed Kuala Terengganu on their list of trading centres.
 But no one really know the exact dated of the Chinese settlement in Kampung Cina.
-It is only certain with evidence that the Chinese settlement may started in Terengganu after Admiral Cheng Ho (Zheng He) of China return to China between 1419AD to 1719AD or maybe before or around the time of Alexander Hamilton and Captain Joseph Jackson who visited Kuala Terengganu in 1719–1720.
+It is only certain with evidence that the Chinese settlement may started in Terengganu after Admiral Cheng Ho (Zheng He) of China return to China between 1419 AD and 1719 AD or maybe before or around the time of Alexander Hamilton and Captain Joseph Jackson who visited Kuala Terengganu in 1719–1720.

-It is believed that Admiral Cheng Ho (Zheng He) of China - the Goodwill Ambassador of the Ming Dynasty - led a huge fleet of about 200 vessels with approximately 28,000 marine officers and crew to the shores of Kuala Terengganu in the year of 1414 AD.
+It is believed that Admiral Cheng Ho of China – the goodwill ambassador of the Ming dynasty – led a huge fleet of about 200 vessels with approximately 28,000 marine officers and crew to the shores of Kuala Terengganu in the year of 1414 AD.
 This is based on evidence from a map of places visited by Cheng Ho, during his fourth trip to the west.